jean-pierreBoth/annembed/README.md

 (In this case you must have an openblas library compiled with INTERFACE64=0, corresponding to 32bit fortran integers).

 Alternatively define the default in Cargo.toml.

+* Julia can be downloaded from [julia](https://julialang.org/downloads/).
+Packages mentionned by a **using** clause in julia sources must then be installed see [Pkg](https://docs.julialang.org/en/v1/stdlib/Pkg/#Pkg).
+Then in a Julia REPL, **include("annembed.jl")** give access to functions Annembed.localPersistency and Annembed.localPersistency.

 ## Results